nerve4/nerve4-apache/README.md

 # apache-httpd

-An Ansible role that installs apache to Ubuntu and Rhel.
+An Ansible role that installs apache-httpd to Ubuntu and Rhel.
 More info about apache: [link](https://apache.org/)

 ## Requirements